Woman placing a portafilter on a semi-automatic espresso machine

 You can use hot water from your espresso machine to brew tea as well.
 Select the hot water setting (if available), brew tea and follow the ratios for your favorite espresso drink to create a variety of tea lattes.

-Learn more about different espresso drinks and how to make them with our guide.
+Learn more about different espresso drinks and how to make them with this guide.

 FUEL LOVE OF COFFEE WITH THESE RELATED ARTICLES